Questions to ask before hiring a home inspector

 Most inspectors go onto the roof and into the attic and the crawlspace under at home.
 However, there are some inspectors who choose not to go onto the roof or into the attic or crawlspace for various reasons.

-At times, there may be a very valid reason that an inspector will not go onto Finding the right home inspectorthe roof.
+At times, there may be a very valid reason that an inspector will not go onto the roof.
 Maybe the roof is too steep or wet or icy making it slick and dangerous.
 No inspector is going to do something that he or she deems dangerous.
 Sometimes inspectors cannot get into the attic or crawlspace because the opening is not large enough or because there just is not enough room to get inside.
-These are all situations that The best home inspectorevery inspector will encounter now and then, and these are not the types of situations that I am talking about.
+These are all situations that every inspector will encounter now and then, and these are not the types of situations that I am talking about.

 Here is the situation that I am talking about that you should avoid.
 I have heard of an occasional inspector, who, as a matter of routine, never goes onto a roof.
 Maybe they consider it unsafe to climb onto roofs.
 Maybe they’re afraid of heights.
 To me, the reason why doesn’t matter.
 I would not want to hire an inspector who I know would not even attempt to go onto the roof or into the crawlspace or attic.
 These are some of the more critical parts of a home, and I would want them looked at closely.